‘Southern Charm’ Star Kathryn Dennis Filed Restraining Order Against Ravenel ‘Paramour’ Last Year

 “If Ravenel actually wants to stem the public flow of information about this custody dispute, then his recourse is to stop his own public mudslinging in the pleadings he has filed in this case, stop posting photos and videos of his children on the Internet, join Dennis’s request to seal this Court’s records, and/or seek to restrain Dennis from discussing the case.”

-The network has asked to be excused from the case, as they have no knowledge of either parents’ relationship with the children.
+The network, asking to be excused from the case, state Bravo has no knowledge of either parents’ relationship with their children.